jrandleman/EScheme/doc/concurrency.md

 Its core literal syntax uses immutable data structures (including lists and strings, in a departure from standard Scheme), however, objects generated from classes can be mutated (meaning one could create mutable lists via the object system!).
+Note that vectors and hashmaps are mutable too.